 One of CINI’s most important roles today is that of facilitator.
 It empowers people by communicating their rights and entitlements to them and helps women and children make use of those services already provided by the government.
 CINI also reaches out to every level of government from community leaders to policy makers to ensure that as much as possible is being done to help the poor, and to minimise the damage caused by ineffective governance.

-CINI also provides Emergency relief for crises when they occur such as the Alia Floods in Bengal in 2008.
+CINI also provides Emergency relief for crises such as the Alia Floods in Bengal in 2008, the Nepal earthquake and 2020 Cyclone Amphan.

 Where CINI works

 CINI operates in some of the poorest areas in India.
-It is based primarily in West Bengal with its headquarters in Kolkata and also runs projects in Jharkhand and Chattisgarh.
+It is based primarily in West Bengal with its headquarters in Kolkata and also runs projects in Jharkhand and Assam.

-Child In Need Institutute receives funding from within India and Internationally.
+Child in Need Institute receives funding from within India and Internationally.

 Aid organizations, Development Agencies and NGOs including Save the Children, UNICEF, CARE, and the World Bank.

-The Indian Government: CINI has received substantial governmental support from both national and regional levels of Government of India.
+CINI collaborates with both national and regional levels of Government of India.
 The Government provides funds for CINI’s Chetana Resource Centre, which has trained over 25,000 workers from the government sector.

 Individual and Corporate Donors have generously given their time and money to help the people CINI supports.